Learn Courses

 TrendLines

-Trend lines are used to identify the overall direction of the market.
+Trend lines are used to identify the general direction of the market.

 A xauusd trend-line depicts these points of support & resistance for the price.